academicjargon/atom-black-ui/README.md

 2. Atom Black-compatible bash terminal emulator style here https://github.com/academicjargon/bash-profiles/blob/master/.profile

 ### Mac Terminal Styles ###
-If you are on a Mac, you can also download an Atom Black-compatible terminal style http://atom.io/packages/atom-black-syntax/Smyck.terminal
+If you are on a Mac, you can download an Atom Black-compatible terminal style http://atom.io/packages/atom-black-syntax/Smyck.terminal

 ### Note ###
 This is still a work-in-progress.
 Will be updating as I go through the guide.